The Smurfs music: Norway

 In 1978, actor/comedian Geir Børresen recorded a Norwegian version of Father Abraham's "The Smurf Song", which went on to top the Norwegian singles lists for 7 weeks in 1978/79.
-The accompanying album, "I Smurfeland" became even more popular, for a long time the best-selling Norwegian album of all time (270,000 copies sold in Norway.) until overtaken by Åge Aleksandersen's "Levva Livet" in 1984.
-There were also two sequel albums released throughout 1979, and those three albums sold a total of 380,000 copies.
-One of his albums has a song done to the tune of the Silly Song from Snow White and the Seven Dwarfs (1937 film), and even has the same title, Tullesang.
+The accompanying album, "I Smurfeland" became even more popular, and remained for many years the best-selling Norwegian album of all time (selling 270,000 copies), until being overtaken by Åge Aleksandersen's "Levva Livet" in 1984.
+Two sequel albums were released in 1979, and together the three albums sold 380,000 copies.
+One of the albums contains a song, Tullesang, which is performed to the tune of, and named after, The Silly Song from Snow White and the Seven Dwarfs (1937 film).